ethereum/hevm/doc/src/symbolic.md

   --block W256             Block state is be fetched from --root STRING            Path to project root directory (default: . ) --project-type PROJECTTYPE
-                           Is this a Foundry or DappTools project (default:
-                           Foundry)
   --initial-storage INITIALSTORAGE
                            Starting state for storage: Empty, Abstract (default Abstract)